by Maren Madalyn, contributing writer

 Two months after we launched this program, John’s hand was repeatedly jumping up during our math ‘quiz bowl’ games, and he was counting coins like a champ.

-This is the power of family engagement programs, of partnering with families – truly educators’ most powerful and precious resource.
+This is the power of partnering with families – truly educators’ most powerful and precious resource.